withastro/astro/packages/integrations/prefetch/README.md

 When you install the integration, the prefetch script is automatically added to every page in the project.
 Just add `rel="prefetch"` to any `<a />` links on your page and you're ready to go!

+In addition, you can add `rel="prefetch-intent"` to any `<a />` links on your page to prefetch them only when they are hovered over, touched, or focused.
+This is especially useful when you want to be conservative with your users' data usage.

 ## Configuration

 The Astro Prefetch integration handles which links on the site are prefetched and it has its own options.
 Change these in the `astro.config.mjs` file which is where your project's integration settings live.